phoronix-test-suite/phoronix-test-suite/documentation/phoronix-test-suite.md

 This module alerts the user if the system configuration may not be the right one for achieving the best performance with the target benchmark(s).
 This initial version of the module actually cares only about the BFQ I/O scheduler and powersave governor checks. phoronix-test-suite perf_tips.show
 This module utilizes the following environmental variables: SUPPRESS_PERF_TIPS.

+### Benchmarking Compiler PGO Impact
+This module makes it easy to test a compiler PGO (Profile Guided Optimization) performance impact by running a test without PGO optimizations, capturing the PGO profile, rebuilding the tests with the PGO profile generated, and then repeat the benchmarks. phoronix-test-suite pgo.benchmark

 ### Phoromatic Client
 The Phoromatic client is used for connecting to a Phoromatic server (Phoromatic.com or a locally run server) to facilitate the automatic running of tests, generally across multiple test nodes in a routine manner.
 For more details visit http://www.phoromatic.com/.
 This module is intended to be used with Phoronix Test Suite 5.2+ clients and servers.